-COVID 19 Close Contact Instructions
+Covid-19 Close Contact Instructions

 COVID-19 is spread mainly by air droplets.
 If you have been around or cared for a Covid 19 positive person, been closer than 6 feet-indoors, more than 15 minutes (in a 24 hour period), had direct secretions contact (sneezed/coughed on, shared utensils, kissing), then you are a Close Contact (vaccinated or unvaccinated status).
 Please mask (cover nose and mouth), self monitor for symptoms at least 10 days and test on fifth day from exposure.
 Test right away if you have symptoms.
-Call SHC Annex at 757-278-4129, if you need help getting tested.
+Call SHC at 757-278-3360, if you need help getting tested.
 As medical providers we strive to provide the best medical care in a university setting.
-Please see recent updated CDC and VDH Quarantine guidelines which have changed as variants change.Getting vaccinations and bivalent boosters reduce hospitalizations, severity of illness, and deaths.
+CDC and VDH guidelines change as variants and vaccines change.
+Get yearly updated Covid19 vaccines to reduce hospitalizations, severity of illness, and deaths.

+If you are sick, feel ill, need testing due to Covid19 exposure or you obtain a positive home test – Please call the Spartan Health Center 757-278-3360 or see your primary care provider.
 Covid19 diagnosis can be made by positive tests or by clinical symptoms along with exposure risk.
 This viral illness can cause fever, headache, cough, trouble breathing, chills, muscle aches, runny nose, sneezing, sore throat, upset stomach or loose stool, loss of taste or smell.
-Vaccination and bivalent booster shots greatly reduce your risk of having Covid19 symptoms, getting severe illness/death or spreading virus.
+Vaccination with updated shots can reduce your risk of getting Covid19, getting severe illness/death or spreading virus.

 Flu-like Syndrome Protocol